harvard-cs263/harvard-cs263.github.io/rst/writeup-sandboxing.rst

     Before starting, remember the warning from Project 0:

-    It is important that you **do not** push to master.
+    It is important that you **do not** push to main.
 Push to the submission branch.

 .. caution::